64kramsystem/simple_scripting/README.md

     [a_group]
     group_key=baz

-This is the workflow and functionality offered by SSC:
+This is the workflow and functionality offered by `SS::C`:

     # Picks up automatically the configuration file name, based on the calling program
     #